How to Make a Victorian Fan Christmas Ornament

 So, it's time to get started.

-Use the wide ribbon in any color or design that appeals to you.
-Colorful plaids were popular during the victorian time.
-Preferably the ribbon should have lace on both edges.
+You'll need wide ribbon to make Victorian fan Christmas ornaments.
+Use a wide ribbon in any color or design that appeals to you.
+Colorful plaids were popular during the Victorian time.
+Preferably, the ribbon should have lace on both edges.

 Next, stitch the base of the fan where you pinched it together.

-Add Embellishment to the Base of the Fan Ornament—Miniature Roses Embellishments
+4. Add Embellishment to the Base of the Ornament—Bows or Miniature Roses

-Get tiny roses like these to decorate the base of the fan.
+- Get tiny roses to decorate the base of the fan.
 They are usually available at discount stores like Walmart in the craft or sewing section.

 Make Ribbon Angels to Go With Your Victorian Fan Ornaments